amandeepkaur2024/Flipkart-E-commerce-SQL-Project/README.md

 ## SQL Queries & Analysis

-The Flipkart_Sql_Queries.sql file contains 40 SQL queries developed for this project, organized into six sections by technique:
+The queries.sql file contains 40 SQL queries developed for this project, organized into six sections by technique:

 * **Joins** — INNER, LEFT, and FULL OUTER JOINs across the five tables
 * **Joins + Where** — filtered joins on customer state, product category, and pricing conditions